Linda Evangelista

-Linda Evangelista (/ˌiːvændʒəˈliːstə/ EE-van-jə-LEE-stə; born May 10, 1965) is a Canadian fashion model.
+Linda Evangelista (/ˌiːvændʒəˈliːstə/ EE-van-jə-LEE-stə; /it/; born May 10, 1965) is a Canadian fashion model.
 She is regarded as one of the most accomplished and influential models of all time, and has been featured on over 700 magazine covers.
 Evangelista is primarily known for being the longtime muse of photographer Steven Meisel, as well as for the phrase: "We don't wake up for less than $10,000 a day."

 Evangelista's modelling career began in 1984 when she signed with Elite Model Management after having moved from her native Canada to New York City.
 Upon the suggestion of photographer Peter Lindbergh, Evangelista had her hair cut short in 1988.

-Described as the "chameleon" of the fashion industry and one of the "Big 5" supermodels (with Christy Turlington, Naomi Campbell, Claudia Schiffer and Cindy Crawford), Evangelista was one of the most famous women in the world during the late 1980s and throughout the 1990s.
+Described as the "chameleon" of the fashion industry and one of the "Big 6" supermodels (with Christy Turlington, Naomi Campbell, Claudia Schiffer, Kate Moss and Cindy Crawford), Evangelista was one of the most famous women in the world during the late 1980s and throughout the 1990s.

 Unlike her colleagues, Evangelista chose not to diversify into other ventures outside of modelling.
 She retired from her career in 1998 and made a comeback three years later, this time working only sporadically.
 Her achievements as a model led to her being voted as "The Greatest Supermodel of All Time" by the viewers of the television show Fashion File in 2008.

 Early life

-Evangelista was born into a strict working-class Catholic family on May 10, 1965, in the city of St. Catharines in the Niagara Region of Southern Ontario, Canada.
-Her parents, Marisa and Tomaso "Tom" Evangelista (died 2014), had emigrated from Pignataro Interamna, a comune in the province of Frosinone, Lazio, Italy.
+Evangelista was born into a strict working-class Catholic family on May 10, 1965, in St. Catharines, Niagara Region, Ontario.
+Her parents, Tomaso "Tom" Evangelista (died 2014) and Marisa, had emigrated from Pignataro Interamna, Lazio, Italy.
 Tom worked for General Motors following his emigration in 1957, and Marisa is a bookkeeper.
-Evangelista is the second of three children, with two brothers.
+The second of three children, Evangelista has two brothers.

 At the age of 12, Evangelista attended a self-improvement course in a modelling school, where she was taught things such as poise and etiquette and advised to attend a modelling course.
 Evangelista attended Denis Morris Catholic High School.
 She started modelling locally as a teenager.
 In 1981, Evangelista took part in the Miss Teen Niagara beauty pageant; while she did not win it, she caught the eye of a representative from Elite Model Management.
 At the age of 16, Evangelista flew to Japan to work as a model, but an unpleasant experience involving nudity during an assignment made her want to stop modelling altogether.
 She subsequently returned to Canada, and two years went by before she decided to try her hand at modelling again.